Image: Class looking at wildlife at the field station

 Directions from Hiram College

-From Teach-Out Price, turn right onto Rt 700/Garfield Rd. at the blinking light.
-Turn left at the stoplight onto Rt.
-305/Wakefield Rd (0.2 miles).
+From campus, head east on Rt.
+305/Wakefield Rd.
 Turn right onto Wheeler Rd (1.7 miles).
 JHBBFS is on the right side of the road (0.8 miles).
 Please use the visitor’s entrance.
 Parking is available next to the main building.
 Please note that Google Maps may take you to the staff entrance and down the service road to the oil well.

 Distance: approximately 2.7 miles